 There is a 1-3 month window period for HIV to show itself in someone’s blood after the point of infection.
 A person could pass HIV to another person right away, but HIV wouldn’t show up on a test until after the window period.

-After getting an HIV test, the healthcare provider would ask you to come back after 3 months for another test, because HIV probably wouldn’t show up on the test the very next day.
-Do you think that people always go back for their second test?
-No, unfortunately they don’t always do that.
-But it’s really important that they do as HIV can show up the second test and not on their first one!
+After getting an HIV test, the health care provider would ask you to come back after 3 months for another test, because HIV probably wouldn’t show up on the test the very next day.

 - Living with HIV